ZomFi-Tech/ZOMFI/README.md

 # Zomfi.sol
-ZOMFI contract
+ZOMFI contract<br/>
 Zomfi is an action, shooter game.
-ZOMFI is a governance token for Zomfi game.
+ZOMFI is a governance token for Zomfi game.<br/>
-#ZOMFI join us on our journey safely to the moon!
+# ZOMFI join us on our journey safely to the moon!